 • 📞 Phone Scams (Vishing)

-Scammers spoof caller ID to pose as banks, agencies, or companies.
+Scammers spoof caller ID to pose as banks, agencies, or companies — creating urgency and pushing you to share codes, make payments, or allow remote access.

 🔗 Trusted Resources

-FCC — Caller ID Spoofing — How spoofing works and what you can do.
+FCC — Caller ID Spoofing — What spoofing is and what you can do.

 FTC — How to Recognize Imposter Scams — Government, business, and family emergency impostors.